StenaIT/stenajs-webui/packages/redux/README.md

 This package contains utilities that can help create Redux features.

+## Higher order reducers

+### reducerIdGate

+Creates a reducer that requires action.reducerId to match specified reducerId.

+### recordObjectReducer

+Creates a reducer that applies the inner reducer to a `state[action.recordId]` instead of directly to `state`.

+## Reducer factories

 ### commit-reducer

 This reducer keeps a workspace state and a committed state.